LoyolaChicagoBooks/curricula/_sources/05-acm-ieee-cc/content.rst.txt

 B.S. in Information Technology
 -------------------------------

-Sure, a Bachelor of Science in Information Technology program typically aims to equip students with a broad range of technical skills, while also providing them with an understanding of business processes.
+A Bachelor of Science in Information Technology program typically aims to equip students with a broad range of technical skills, while also providing them with an understanding of business processes.
 Here are some common program outcomes:

 1. **Understanding of IT Fundamentals**: This includes a broad understanding of areas such as networking, databases, website development, information systems, and IT project management.